 To motivate the idea of a prediction interval, note that for absolute measures of effect (e.g. risk difference, mean difference, standardized mean difference), an approximate 95% range of normally distributed underlying effects can be obtained by creating an interval from 1.96´Tau below the random-effects mean, to 1.96✕Tau above it.
 (For relative measures such as the odds ratio and risk ratio, an equivalent interval needs to be based on the natural logarithm of the summary estimate.)
 In reality, both the summary estimate and the value of Tau are associated with uncertainty.
 A prediction interval seeks to present the range of effects in a way that acknowledges this uncertainty (Higgins et al 2009).
 A simple 95% prediction interval can be calculated as:

-where M is the summary mean from the random-effects meta-analysis, tk−2 is the 95% percentile of a t-distribution with k–2 degrees of freedom, k is the number of studies, Tau2 is the estimated amount of heterogeneity and SE(M) is the standard error of the summary mean.
+where M is the summary mean from the random-effects meta-analysis, tk−1 is the 97.5th percentile of a t-distribution with k–1 degrees of freedom, k is the number of studies, Tau2 is the estimated amount of heterogeneity and SE(M) is the standard error of the summary mean.

 The term ‘prediction interval’ relates to the use of this interval to predict the possible underlying effect in a new study that is similar to the studies in the meta-analysis.
 A more useful interpretation of the interval is as a summary of the spread of underlying effects in the studies included in the random-effects meta-analysis.

 Prediction intervals have proved a popular way of expressing the amount of heterogeneity in a meta-analysis (Riley et al 2011).
 They are, however, strongly based on the assumption of a normal distribution for the effects across studies, and can be very problematic when the number of studies is small, in which case they can appear spuriously wide or spuriously narrow.
-Nevertheless, we encourage their use when the number of studies is reasonable (e.g. more than ten) and there is no clear funnel plot asymmetry.
+Nevertheless, we encourage their use when the number of studies is reasonable (e.g. five or more, (Partlett and Riley 2017)) and there is no clear funnel plot asymmetry.

 10.10.4.4 Implementing random-effects meta-analyses